ThalesGroup/cva6-softcore-contest/sw/app/mnist/README.md

-# Mnist application
+# MNIST application

-Mnist is a simple CNN (Convolutionnal Neural Network) which aims at reconize number written by hand.
+MNIST is a simple CNN (Convolutionnal Neural Network) which aims at reconizing handwritten numbers.

 This CNN has been implemented using the database to this link: http://yann.lecun.com/exdb/mnist/

-In the current only env0003 picture is tested, it depicts a 4.
+In the current implementation only env0003 picture is tested, it depicts a 4.

 ## topology